t-hg/dump-keyboard-layout-fix/README.md

 close brace key to an off position instead of having it next to the open brace key.
 This may not be a big deal for the casual user, but for a developer who needs that key all the time, it is a real pain.
-The following patch to the Swiss layout allows you to press Alt+Enter to insert a closing brace right next to the opening brace, as it should be.
+The following patch to the Swiss layout allows you to press AltGr+Enter to insert a closing brace right next to the opening brace, as it should be.

 ```
 % diff -u /usr/share/X11/xkb/symbols/ch.bak /usr/share/X11/xkb/symbols/ch